jimmoffitt/developer_advocate.blog/MetadataExchange.md

 ###General themes

+Audience? anyone interested in metadata exchange. use-case: Hydrology community.
+Fundamental issues: data privacy, data interpretation, public safety Fundamental concepts: leveraging network, lack of latency, global reach

-Audience?
-Human readable?
-Finished Values?
-Counts?
+Privacy issues drive these questions: Human readable?
 Use of Direct Messages?

-Data transfer model:
+####Data transfer model
 Systems will poll every 10 minutes, then defined triggers will start streaming.

-Public network/internet will provide a primary broadcast channel, but not the only one.
+Twitter public network/internet will provide a primary broadcast channel, but not the only one.
-Standard backups still apply: ALERT radio, satellite, celluar
+Standard and mission-critical backups still apply: ALERT radio, satellite, celluar

 Systems could tweet any time there are metadata updates (new sites, new sensors).
 Request ---> Response mechanism readily available.